HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Evaluation

 \subsection{Scheduling Algorithm Evaluation}

 Another major concern is the performance of our algorithm, including the scheduling results, simulation accuracy, effectiveness of graph partitioning, and running efficiency.

-\textbf{Case study of scheduling results.} \autoref{tab:sys_strategy_refined} illustrates the parallelism strategy discovered by our scheduling algorithm.
-Within each pipeline, distinct hardware characteristics are effectively considered by applying locally high-performance parallel strategies and strategically assigning transformer layers to balance computation across pipeline stages.
-The number of pipelines is fine-tuned to four, leveraging the benefits of data parallelism while avoiding out-of-memory issues and too much communication overhead.
-Since the pipeline execution time is much longer than data parallel communication time, the overhead of data parallel communication remains manageable.
-These results confirm that \sys effectively accounts for hardware heterogeneity, generating parallel execution plans that maximize system performance.

-\textbf{Evaluate the simulation accuracy}.
-We evaluate the accuracy of our simulation in \autoref{tab:simulation-comp}.
-The simulation results closely match the actual outcomes across various GPU settings.
-Our algorithm can thereby accurately search for an effective parallel execution plan.

 \textbf{Evaluate the effectiveness of graph partition}.
 We evaluate our graph partition algorithm by comparing the algorithm convergence gap when running the carefully designed graph partition algorithm and a random graph partition in multiple rounds.
-As shown in \autoref{fig:search_efficiency}, our algorithm outperforms random graph partition when searching the parallel execution plan for \textsc{Llama-2 (7B)} model in heterogeneous setting 1, and \textsc{Llama (30B)} model in heterogeneous setting 3.
-Despite fluctuations across different rounds, our algorithm generally converges to a higher estimated MFU, with gaps of approximately $8\%$ and $23\%$ for \textsc{Llama-2 (7B)} and \textsc{Llama (30B)}.
+As shown in \autoref{fig:search_efficiency}, our algorithm outperforms random graph partition when searching parallel execution plan for \textsc{Llama-2 (7B)} model in heterogeneous setting 1, and \textsc{Llama (30B)} model in heterogeneous setting 3.
+Despite fluctuations across different rounds, our algorithm converges to $1.4\times$ and $3.3\times$ higher estimated throughput, for \textsc{Llama-2 (7B)} and \textsc{Llama (30B)}.
 Furthermore, our algorithm continues to improve over iterations, whereas the random graph partitioning method typically converges early without significant improvement.
-The performance advantage of our algorithm becomes more pronounced as the cluster complexity increases and the model size grows.
+The performance edge of our algorithm becomes more pronounced as the cluster complexity increases and the model size grows.
 One contributing factor is that random graph partitioning is more likely to result in out-of-memory errors.

+\ryan{ \textbf{Evaluate the effectiveness of batch and layer assignment.} Under heterogeneous setting 1 with the \textsc{Llama (13B)} model, we conduct additional ablation studies comparing our greedy strategy against uniform batch and layer distribution.
+Disabling the greedy layer distribution leads to an 11.46$\%$ degradation in throughput (from 1.57 PFLOPS to 1.39 PFLOPS), while disabling the greedy batch distribution results in a 9.55$\%$ performance degradation (from 1.57 PFLOPS to 1.42 PFLOPS).}